sbb-design-systems/lyne-components/src/components/overlay/readme.md

 </sbb-overlay>
 ```

-The default `z-index` of the component is set to `1000`; to specify a custom stack order, the
-`z-index` can be changed by defining the CSS variable `--sbb-overlay-z-index`.

 ## Interactions

 In order to show the overlay, you need to call the `open(event?: PointerEvent)` method on the `sbb-overlay` component.